chainer/chainer/examples/image_captioning/README.md

 It will print out the generated captions to std out.
 If you want to generate captions to all images in a directory, replace `--img` with `--img-dir` followed by the directory.
+Note that `--rnn` needs to given the correct value corresponding to the model.